 Parking is free at the slate caverns and there are reserved spaces for the glampers.
 It does mean you leave your car in the car park but there is a vehicle available at reception to take you and your belongings to your lodge – located high up on the hillside overlooking the valleys, mountains and quarries of Blaenau Ffestiniog.

 We had the most wonderful weekend glamping at Llechwedd slate caverns.
 The glamping lodges are beautiful and I can understand why they have been awarded a Gold star by Visit Wales.
-Each lodge is equipped with everything you need from comfortable beds, soft throws and blankets, and kitchen equipment with the added bonus of electric, water, and and well…. that wonderful wood burner.
+Each lodge is equipped with everything you need from comfortable beds, soft throws and blankets, and kitchen equipment with the added bonus of electric, water, made for an excellent family friendly stay

 Pin for later